How to Convert PDF to Text with OCR

 When you click that button, you'll be asked to download and activate the plugin, in case you haven't already done so.

 The next step is to tweak your settings, such as changing the language specs so it's easier for the software to detect the language during conversion.
-Finally, choose what type of output document you want - searchable PDF or editable PDF - and confirm the conversion by clicking "OK".
+Finally, choose what type of output document you want - searchable txt or editable text - and confirm the conversion by clicking "Apply".

 Step 3.
 Editing Text after OCR